About Labor & Industry

 L&I also promotes economic development and an improved business climate through a variety of initiatives and programs to help Pennsylvania's workforce remain world-class and globally competitive.

-Jennifer Berrier is the acting secretary of the Pennsylvania Department of Labor & Industry.
+Secretary of the PA Department of Labor & Industry

 Past Secretaries of L&I